samuelgozlan/amplitude-dev-center/docs/session-replay/sdks/plugin.md

 Once enabled, Session Replay runs on your site until either:

 - The user leaves your site
-- You call `sessionReplay.shutdown()`
+- You call `amplitude.remove('sessionReplayTracking')`

-Call `sessionReplay.shutdown()` before a user navigates to a restricted area of your site to disable replay collection while the user is in that area.
+Call `amplitude.remove('sessionReplayTracking')` before a user navigates to a restricted area of your site to disable replay collection while the user is in that area.

 Call `sessionReplay.init(API_KEY, {...options})` to re-enable replay collection when the return to an unrestricted area of your site.